wisetara/adp-connection-ruby/README.md

 There are two ways of installing and using this library:

   - Clone the repo from Github: This allows you to access the raw source code of the library as well as provide the ability to run the sample demo client application and view the Library documentation
-  - Install gem from RubyGems.org(https://rubygems.org/gems/adp-connection): When you are ready to use the library in your own application use this method to install it using gem/bundle
+  - Install & use gem from RubyGems.org(https://rubygems.org/gems/adp-connection): When you are ready to use the library in your own application use this method to install it using gem/bundle

 **Clone from Github**